 Complex objects might require a custom factory which takes care of all important settings and dependencies.
 As we have seen previously, a logger consists of a frontend, a backend and configuration options for that backend.
-Instead of creating and configuring these objects on your own, you can use the Neos\Flow\LoggerFactory which provides a convenient create method taking care of all the rest:
+Instead of creating and configuring these objects on your own, you should use the Neos\Flow\Log\PsrLoggerFactory which provides a convenient get method taking care of all the rest: